2985578957/flex_extract/For_developers/Sphinx/source/support.rst

 -------------
 .. _ticket system: https://www.flexpart.eu/report/1

-The community website http://flexpart.eu contains a `ticket system`_ which can be used to report any issue or a proposition for a new feature.
+The community website https://flexpart.eu/ contains a `ticket system`_ which can be used to report any issue or to propose new features.

 The tickets can be viewed by anyone, to create a ticket a registration is necessary.
-Since the automatic registration is unavailable, please send an email to the ``flexpart.eu[at]zamg.ac.at`` and you will receive your credentials (with some delay).
+Since the automatic registration is unavailable, please send an email to the ``flexpart.eu[at]zamg.ac.at`` and you will receive your credentials (possibly with some delay).
+Event though a category "Support" is available, in most cases asking questions in the mailing list (see next paragraph below) will be more appropriate.

 .. _ref-mailing-list: